neotrejo/Getting_and_Cleanning_Data_Final_Project/CodeBook.md

 * (4) SITTING: The measurements come from a sitting test subject.
 * (5) STANDING: The measurements come from a standing test subject.
 * (6) LAYING: The measurements come from a lying test subject.
+## Data units

+* Inertial Signals (Total acceleration): The acceleration signal in standard gravity units 'g' for X, Y, and Z axis.
+* Inertial Signals (body_acceleration): The body acceleration signal obtained by subtracting the gravity from the total acceleration, the units are 'g'.
+* Inertial Signals (body gyroscope): The angular velocity vector measured by the gyroscope.
+The units are radians/second.

 ## Measurment Variables